Drunk Driving Victim Lawyer Mesa, AZ

 Responsibility of Drunk Drivers and Bars that Overserve

 Drunk drivers and bars that overserve them may be responsible for serious injuries and fatalities.
 Arizona bars who overserve patrons can be held liable for injuries and damages resulting from their negligence.
+Our firm’s Mesa, AZ drunk driving victim lawyer can explain whether your situation may empower you to hold a bar, restaurant, or other corporate entity responsible for the harm you have suffered, in addition to holding the drunk driver that hit you responsible as well.

 In Arizona, liquor licensees have a duty to exercise reasonable care in serving intoxicants to patrons who might later injure themselves or an innocent third party, whether on or off the premises.
 The negligent overserving of a patron must be the cause of injury or death.
 A claim against a bar for overservice may also be called a dramshop case.